ska-telescope/developer.skatelescope.org/src/howto/vault-values-gitlab.rst

      operator: false
      tango_host: tango-databaseds:10000

-This pattern makes it possible to have predefined datacentre/environment-specific values and enables good practice configurations to be re-used by different Helm charts, as setting **global.minikube**, **global.cluster_domain** and perhaps add default **labels** or **annotations** to track the provenance of a deployment to its pipeline or job.
+This pattern makes it possible to have predefined datacentre/environment-specific values and enables good practice configurations to be re-used by different Helm charts, as setting **global.minikube**, **global.cluster_domain** and perhaps adding default **labels** or **annotations** to track the provenance of a deployment to its pipeline or job.
 More than that, it enables the **sharing** nature of the :ref:`Vault structure <explanation-vault-structure>` without using a third-party service like a `GitOps Kubernetes Operator <https://docs.gitlab.com/ee/user/clusters/agent/gitops.html>`_.

 If you are interested in using this deployment and configuration management strategy, please reach out to the `System Team <https://skao.slack.com/archives/CEMF9HXUZ>`_.